chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 ***

-## Reproduce optimisation results for web-based methods *DAVID*, *GSEA*, and *GSEAPreranked*
+## Detailed: reproduce optimisation results for web-based methods *DAVID*, *GSEA*, and *GSEAPreranked*

-Note that for the web-applications, we strongly recommend to read the manuscript.
+Note that for the over-optimism analysis of the web-applications, we strongly recommend to read the manuscript as it requires several steps from which most must be performed by hand.
+These steps are structured according to note 4 above and we describe them in detail in the following.

 ### DAVID
 The web-based application *DAVID* can be accessed via the following link: https://david.ncifcrf.gov/